- American Physical Society Sites

-The Award recognizes exceptional young scientists who have performed original doctoral thesis work of outstanding scientific quality and achievement in the area of theoretical particle physics.
-The annual Award consists of $1,500, a certificate citing the accomplishments of the recipient, and an allowance of up to $1,000 for travel to attend a meeting of the Division of Particles and Fields (DPF) or APS, where the Award will be presented.
+This award recognizes exceptional young scientists who have performed original doctoral thesis work of outstanding scientific quality and achievement in the area of theoretical particle physics.
+The annual award consists of $1,500, a certificate, travel reimbursement up to $1,000, and a registration waiver to receive the award and give an invited talk at a meeting of the APS Division of Particles and Fields (DPF), or a DPF session at APS April Meeting.

 Nominations will be accepted for any doctoral student studying at a college or university in the United States including their study-abroad programs, for dissertation research carried out in the field of theoretical particle physics.
 The work to be considered must have been completed as part of the requirements for a doctoral degree.
-First time nominees for the 2014 Award must have passed their thesis defense between September 1, 2012 and August 31, 2013.
+First time nominees for the 2018 award must have passed the Ph.D. thesis defense between September 1, 2016 and September 30, 2017.

-A candidate may be renominated once for this Award in the year following their original nomination.
-In this case a new nomination package must be submitted to the Committee, stating that the candidate had been nominated the previous year.
+A candidate may be renominated once for this award in the year following their original nomination.
+In this case a new nomination package must be submitted.

 To start a new or update a continuing nomination, please see the Prize & Award Nomination Guidelines.